Monday, June 9, 2014

 Getting back to the story, there is a lot to cover.
 The town is run by three Selectmen: First Selectman, Andy Sanders, Big Jim's puppet; James "Big Jim" Rennie, the main antagonist, and Second Selectman; and Andrea Grinnell, Third Selectman, with a good moral compass but addicted to Oxycontin.
 Big Jim becomes a sort of dictator, putting a complete tool, Randolph, in the position of Police Chief and making Junior and his buddies the new force.
 God, are they ass-hats.
 The worst is Carter Thibodeau, because not only is he cruel, he's also smart.
 A dangerous combination.

 Along for the ride are the three musketeers: Jon McClatchey, Benny, and Norrie.
 These three radical skater-dudes are as gnarly as they come.
 There's Julia, owner of the local newspaper, Reverend Lester Coggins (can I get an Amen) and Reverend Piper Libby, each of their own church.
 There's professor Thurston Marshall, his girlfriend Carolyn, and the Dorphans (Dome Orphans) Alice and Aiden.
 They're adorable.
 Then there's one of my favorites, The Chef.
 He is always high off of crystal meth and lives in the basement of a church.
 He's everything I wanted to be when I grew up.
 He says things like, "can I get an Amen/Hallelujah," "Can you dig that happy crappy?" and "You can't trust your Oriental races."
-He's blatantly racist in a way that seems almost innocent, and it is very entertaining to say the least.
+He's blatantly racist in a way that seems almost innocent, and it is very entertaining.

 There are so many characters I can't even begin to list them all.
 King does an amazing job with character development; everybody changes in one way or another, people change sides constantly, and each person is so three-dimensional they're almost four-dimensional, and you really can't find it in you to wholeheartedly despise anyone, although I wished for plenty of deaths.
 Junior is a despicable character in the beginning, but when he meets two children cut off from their mother by the Dome, he acts nice for them, and he almost makes you want him to be happy.
 It is fantastic.
 There are so many not-so-mini mini-climaxes that the whole book is a thrill ride from beginning to end, but when the real climax happens, you're still aware enough to cry yourself to sleep.